Weed Spotlight - Creeping Oxalis

 Photo: Creeping Oxalis - Purple Form

 As the name suggests, creeping oxalis spreads quickly, both by seed and by its spreading nature.
 Its habit includes masses of fine runners that send down small taproots at regular intervals.
-This makes it impossible to pull out by hand leaving gardeners to eradicate it by chemical means.
-Even with the right chemical measures, you'll need to be patient in your approach with a good level of control often only achieved after months seasons of spraying.
+This makes it impossible to pull out by hand, leaving gardeners to eradicate it by chemical means.
+Even with the right chemical measures, you'll need to be patient in your approach, waiting around six weeks to get good control.
 It is resilient, to say the least, and can easily re-invade through seeds germinating in the soil.

 How do you control it?